Skip to Content

 • Uses: Farm work, pulling competitions, logging, parades

 Belgians became America’s most popular draft breed for practical reasons.
-They thrived in different climates, from cold northern states to hot southern regions.
+They thrived across different climates — from cold northern states to hot southern regions like Louisiana.
 Their calm temperament made them safer around children and inexperienced handlers.
-Most importantly, they were incredibly efficient workers—they could pull heavy loads all day without complaint.
+Most importantly, they were incredibly efficient workers.
+For more detail on the breed’s characteristics and history, see the Livestock Conservancy’s Belgian profile.

 Clydesdale: Scotland’s Feathered Giant